 German automobile major Audi has invented a new way to produce e-diesel from CO2 and Water.
-The research team of the company in Dresden has produced the first batch of the fuel a few days ago.
+The company’s research team in Dresden produced the first batch of the fuel a few days ago.

-Manufacturing of e-diesel involves firstly breaking down steam into hydrogen and oxygen at 800 degree Celsius through electrolysis.
-The base fuel is referred to as “blue crude,” and begins by taking electricity from renewable power to hydropower and using it to produce hydrogen from water.
-The hydrogen is then mixed with CO2 that has been converted into CO in two chemical processes and the resulting reactions produce a liquid made from long-chain hydrocarbons – this is blue crude, which is then refined to create the end product, the synthetic e-diesel.
+Manufacturing of e-diesel involves firstly breaking down steam into hydrogen and oxygen at 800 degrees Celsius through electrolysis.
+The base fuel is referred to as “blue crude” and begins by taking electricity from renewable power to hydropower and using it to produce hydrogen from water.
+The hydrogen is then mixed with CO2 that has been converted into CO in two chemical processes, and the resulting reactions produce a liquid made from long-chain hydrocarbons – this is blue crude, which is then refined to create the end product, the synthetic e-diesel.

 A visual infographic released by Audi explains the steps in detail.